-You go to the emergency room and you see the computers, the cables and medical equipment on the floor.
+You go to the emergency room and you see the computers, the cables, and medical equipment on the floor.
 They’re wet.
-Needle holders, forceps, sterile towels, scissors and small bowls are floating on floodwaters like paper boats.
-The nurses and the doctors are in a hurry to move the patients to rooms that are quite dry.
+Needle holders, forceps, sterile towels, scissors, and small bowls are floating on floodwaters like paper boats.
+The nurses and the doctors are in a hurry to move the patients to quite dry rooms.
 The problem when moving the patient is that you also have to move other equipment like the hospital bed, defibrillators, anesthesia machines, patient monitors, and EKG/ECG machines.

-Also, though the medical staff are doing their best to attend to all the patients, the accumulated mud and water on the floor make it hard for the people to move around.
+Also, though the medical staff is doing their best to attend to all the patients, the accumulated mud and water on the floor make it hard for the people to move around.

 TRUTH BE TOLD